-If temperature change or pain to the skin cannot be felt, the seat heater may cause burns.
-To reduce the risk of burns, use care when using the seat heater, especially for long periods of time.
+If you cannot feel temperature change or pain to the skin, the seat heater may cause burns.
+To reduce the risk of burns, people with such a condition should use care when using the seat heater, especially for long periods of time.
 Do not place anything on the seat that insulates against heat, such as a blanket, cushion, cover, or similar item.
 This may cause the seat heater to overheat.
 An overheated seat heater may cause a burn or may damage the seat.